alhime1225/Assignment2_MaterialUI-2/README.md

 # Assignment2_MaterialUI-2

-This assignment contains both the ListView and the RecylerView as well as Room database.
+This assignment contains both the ListView, RecylerView as well as Room database.